• Skip to main content

 Why you’ll love this recipe

-• Quick and easy – no fancy equipment is required.
-All you need is one bowl, a slice tin and about 5 minutes to prepare!
+• Quick and easy – no oven, no fancy equipment required.
+All you need is a bowl, a slice tin and about 5 minutes to prepare it!

-• No baking involved!
-Simply press the base into the tin and let the refrigerator do all the work.
+• No baking – simply press the slice into the tin and let the refrigerator do all of the work.

-• Pantry friendly – this recipe uses only 8 basic pantry ingredients, including condensed milk, store bought biscuits, coconut, butter and chocolate.
+• Simple ingredients – you’ll only need 8 basic pantry staples like store-bought biscuits, condensed milk, butter and chocolate.

 Ingredients you will need

 • Peppermint Crisp – a South African chocolate bar that can be found in most Australian supermarkets.
 It has a brittle, crystalline/sugar peppermint flavoured centre that is coated in milk chocolate.
-If you can’t source Peppermint Crisp chocolate, you can use any other type of peppermint candy bars, like Aero, Cadbury or whatever is available in your area.
+If you can’t source Peppermint Crisp chocolate, you can use any other type of peppermint candy bars, like Aero, blocks of Cadbury peppermint chocolate, or whatever is available in your area.

-• Rice Bubbles/Rice Krispies – are used to add texture and chewiness to the slice.
+• Rice Bubbles/Rice Krispies – add texture and chewiness to the slice.

 • Coconut – this recipe uses desiccated coconut for a finer texture.
 You could also use the larger, shredded coconut pieces if you prefer, but the texture of the base will turn out slightly different.

-• Butter – is used to bind the base together.
-I recommend using real, unsalted butter here rather than margarine or dairy spreads.
+• Butter – melted butter is used to bind the base together.
+I recommend using real, unsalted butter rather than margarine or dairy spreads.

 • Chocolate – milk chocolate is a great option.
 I also love the contrast of peppermint with a slightly bitter, dark chocolate.
-Choose a good quality chocolate that you know and love, it will make all the difference in the final result!
+Milk, white or dark chocolate can be used, but choose a good quality chocolate that you know and love to eat.
+It will make all the difference in the final result!

 Step by step guide

-• melted chocolate being spread over the top of mint slice in a tin
+melted chocolate being poured over biscuit base in a tin.

-• pieces of finished peppermint slice in a tin with baking paper
+pieces of peppermint chocolate being poured over finished slice in a tin.

 Expert tips

-• Decorate the top of the slice with your favourite peppermint treats.
-You can add broken pieces of Mint Slice biscuits, smashed Aero chocolate, Peppermint Patties, candy canes, crumbled peppermint lollies – or any of your favourites!
+• Decorate the slice with your favourite peppermint chocolates or treats.
+You can add chopped pieces of Mint Slice biscuits, crushed candy canes, Aero chocolate, more Peppermint Crisp or your favourite peppermint treats.

-• To make the chocolate layer easier to slice, stir through 1-2 tablespoons of coconut oil or vegetable oil to the melted chocolate before pouring it over the biscuit base.
-It will make the chocolate a little softer and easier to cut, without cracking.
+• To make the chocolate layer easier to slice, stir 1 tablespoon of vegetable oil or canola oil through the melted chocolate before spreading it over the biscuit base.
+It will make the chocolate glossy and easier to cut, without cracking.

-• Storage; this slice can be made ahead and stored in an airtight container in the fridge for up to 5-6 days.
-It can also be frozen (sliced or whole) in an airtight container for around 2 months.
-To thaw, simply place the slice in the fridge overnight, or at room temperature.
+• Storage; this slice can be made ahead and stored in an airtight container in the fridge for 5-6 days.

 FAQs

-Refrigerate this slice for at least 2 hours before attempting to cut it into pieces.
-Time in the fridge allows the butter to set and the biscuit layer to become firm, ready for slicing.
+It needs to be chilled for at least 2-3 hours before it is sliced.
+Time in the fridge allows the slice to set and firm up, ready for slicing.

 Related recipes